kinnara-digital-studio/kecak-workflow/README.md

 ### What is Kecak Workflow

-Open source Business Process Management software which is packed with web application engine to provide bundle solution for workflow application
+Open source Business Process Management software which is packed with web application engine to provide bundle solution for workflow application.

-Products & Services
+Products & Services.

-Managing business processes can be sumbersome and time consuming.
+Managing business processes can be complicated and time-consuming.

 Kecak Workflow Platform helps you focusing in your core business, instead of administrative problems.

 ### What is Workflow